abdidarmawan007/k8s-airflow/README.md

 #### Airflow 2.0 allows users to run multiple schedulers.
 This feature is only recommended for PostgreSQL
 - `executor = Airflow executor`
 - `flower.enabled = Enable Flower (web based tool for monitoring and administrating Celery)`
-- `workers.terminationGracePeriodSeconds = Grace period for tasks to finish after SIGTERM is sent from Kubernetes.`
+- `webserver.service.type= you can change from ClusterIP to LoadBalancer`
 ```
 helm install airflow apache-airflow/airflow --namespace airflow \
 --set airflowVersion=2.0.2 \